Configuration

 2. Via cilium config set

 The Cilium CLI has the ability to update individual values in the cilium-config ConfigMap.
-This will not affect running pods; pods must be deleted manually to pick up any changes.
+By default Cilium Agent pods are restarted when configuration is changed.
+To gradually restart do cilium config set --restart=false ... and manually delete agent pods to pick up the changes.

 3. Via CiliumNodeConfig objects

 Cilium also supports configuration on sets of nodes.
 See the Per-node configuration page for more details.
-Likewise, this also requires that pods be manually deleted for changes to take effect.
+This requires that pods be manually deleted for changes to take effect.

 Core Agent